rih3d/cirr-docker/README.md

 Derek Merck <derek_merck@brown.edu>
 Rhode Island Hospital

-Spins up a Docker-based open-source[^splunk] medical imaging informatics platform.
+Spins up a Docker-based open-source medical imaging informatics platform.
 Originally developed to support the RIH Clinical Imaging Research Repository (CIRR).

-[^splunk]: Splunk is not open source, but Splunk Lite will work for this volume of logs and it _is_ free.
-Replace it with you open-source syslog server of choice if necessary.
+(Splunk is not open source, but Splunk Lite will work for this volume of logs and it _is_ free.
+Replace it with you open-source syslog server of choice if necessary.)

 ### Services